Twitter wants your ideas for how to fix Twitter. Seriously.

 Twitter needs help.
 And it's not afraid to ask for it.

-CEO Jack Dorsey is holding a livestream Thursday at 1 p.m.
-PT / 4 p.m.
-ET to discuss ideas for how to fix its service, and how we can help.
+CEO Jack Dorsey held a livestream Thursday to discuss ideas for how to fix its service, and how we can help.

 It all comes after Dorsey posted a series of tweets last week acknowledging that his influential social network has an extremely toxic side, and that his team had underestimated its "real-world negative consequences."
 Twitter, he acknowledged, has "witnessed abuse, harassment, troll armies, manipulation through bots and human-coordination, misinformation campaigns and increasingly divisive echo chambers."